Line A2 (Athens Suburban Railway): Route

-Line A2 practically reinforces parts of Line A1 and Athens Metro Line 3, from the Airport up to and respectively.
+Line A2 acts as a feeder service in order to reinforce services along parts of Line A1 and Athens Metro Line 3, from the Airport up to and respectively.
 However, most Metro Line 3 trains start or terminate at (an interchange with Lines A1 and A2 at Plakentias) with a through service to the Airport leaving once every 36 minutes.

 Stations

 The spelling of the station names on this table, in English and Greek, are according to the signage.